The Haggadot collection at the National Library is the largest in the world and we’ve collected them here in a special online exhibition.

 Wolff Haggadah, illustrated and hand-written, 14th century.

 In 1938 this Haggadah was confiscated by the Nazis from the Jewish community in Berlin.
 The Haggadah was transferred to Warsaw and disappeared in 1948.
 It reappeared in 1989, in Geneva.
-It was only after a long and difficult court battle that lasted four years that the Haggadah was returned to Poland and eventually donated by the Prime Minister of Poland, Włodzimierz Cimoszewicz, to Prof. Israel Shatzman, Director of the National Library, in a formal ceremony with the Speaker of the Knesset, Dan Tichon.
-The Wolff Haggadah is one of the most ancient in existence, is written on parchment, and was most likely written in Avignon, but in the tradition accepted in Northern France.
+It was only after a long and difficult court battle that lasted four years that the Haggadah was returned to Poland and eventually donated by the Prime Minister of Poland, Włodzimierz Cimoszewicz, to Prof. Israel Shatzman, director of the National Library, in a formal ceremony with the Speaker of the Knesset, Dan Tichon.
+The Wolff Haggadah is one of the oldest in existence.
+It was inscribed on parchment, and was most likely written in Avignon, but in the tradition accepted in Northern France.
 The owner and copier of the Haggadah was Yaakov ben Shlomo Tzarfati, whose writings we have preserved to this day.

 This is the earliest printed Haggadah, the only copy in the world.
-Printed in quadratic, unpunctuated letters.
+The text is printed in quadratic, unpunctuated letters.
 The Haggadah, printed 12 years prior to the exile of the Jews from Spain, is unique evidence of the high technological level of printing among Spanish Jews.
 With the exile, the Jews took this knowledge with them to their Diaspora communities in Europe and areas of the Ottoman Empire, among them northern Africa.

 This is the earliest complete illustrated Haggadah.
 It includes short interpretations in the pages’ margins.
 Although the Haggadah does not include Echad Mi Yodeah or Chad Gadya, it made a lasting impression on generations to come, as its illustrations served as a model for many Haggadot printed later on.